Benefits Of Behavioral Therapy As A Mental Health Treatment

 It can be important to note that behavior therapy generally differs from cognitive behavioral therapy, or CBT.
 Behavioral therapy combines with cognitive therapy to form CBT.
 In CBT, an emphasis is usually put on identifying unhelpful or unhealthy thought patterns, such as those that can lead to anxiety or exacerbate post-traumatic stress disorder.
 With CBT, people are normally taught about the ways in which their thoughts can impact their emotions and behaviors.

-How does this therapy help patients recover?
+How does behavioral therapy help patients recover?

 Behavioral therapy addresses mental illness by focusing on the interconnections between thoughts, feelings, and behaviors.
 Using principles from science and cognitive therapies, therapists can identify and replace maladaptive behaviors with healthier alternatives.